 Results

 A total of 79 patients were included in the study; an additional patient was tested but had anti-drug antibody and was therefore excluded from the analysis.
+The remaining patients all had undetectable anti-drug antibodies (<10ng/ml).
 The baseline characteristics of the included subjects are summarised in Table 1.

 Clinical and biochemical remission in monotherapy versus combination therapy groups